Recovery Education and Creative Healing (REACH)

-Cost varies with program and scholarship support is sometimes available.
+Costs varies with programs (scholarship support is sometimes available).

 Recovery Facilitator Trainings

 We have trained over 130 recovery facilitators from all over the Commonwealth who are now leading recovery groups in their communities.
-We use a curriculum called WRAP (Wellness Recovery Action Plan) developed by Mary Ellen Copeland, as a wellness practice that encourages self determination and self advocacy.
-To apply to be a certified WRAP group facilitator, complete a WRAP application here and we will contact you.
+We use a curriculum called WRAP® (Wellness Recovery Action Plan) developed by Mary Ellen Copeland, as a wellness practice that encourages self determination and self advocacy.

 Recovery Outreach Services